GSConnect/gnome-shell-extension-gsconnect/README.md

 ### Getting Help

-Please the [FAQ][wiki-faq] in the Wiki for answers to common questions before [opening an issue][git-issue] to report a problem or request a new feature.
+Please see the [FAQ][wiki-faq] for answers to common questions before [opening an issue][git-issue] to report a problem or request a new feature.

-The KDE Connect team has resources available for problems, feature requests and contributions related to Android App:
+The KDE Connect team has resources available for problems, feature requests and contributions related to the Android App:

 * [Bug Tracker][kdec-bugs]
 * [Phabricator][kdec-phabricator]